 Are Hope Squad Members trained to act as counselors?

-Hope Squad reinforces training that students are never to act as a counselor to someone who is exhibiting suicide warning signs.
-They support struggling peers while knowing that they are only one part of the peer’s support system.
-If a peer begins having suicidal thoughts, students are trained to widen that support system by referring the peer to a trusted adult.
+Hope Squad members are not trained to act as counselors.
+Hope squad reinforces training that students are never to act as a counselor to someone who is exhibiting suicide warning signs.
+Hope Squad Members support struggling peers while knowing that they are only one part of the peer’s support system.
+If a peer begins having suicidal thoughts, students are trained to widen that support system by referring the peer to a trusted adult (school counselor, Hope Squad Advisor, school administrator, peer's parent, etc.)

-First, you should try reaching out to the parent/guardian again.
-In some cases, they will not have the resources (Wi-Fi, a printer, live too far from town, etc.) to return the form themselves, in this case, follow the guidelines that your school ...
+If you have not been able to get a parent/guardian form yet, first try reaching out to the parent/guardian again.
+In some cases, they will not have the resources (Wi-Fi, a printer, live too far from town, etc.) to return the form themselves, in this ...

 Our curriculum stresses the importance of prioritizing the Hope Squad Members’ mental health, engaging in self-care, and creating boundaries.
 Advisors are expected to regularly check in with the Hope Squad Members, give them support if needed, and ...